manussekhar/German_Notes/Cases/W-Fragen.md

 What do you eat -> ()
 Where do you live ->
-What is your favourite fil
+What is your favourite film